|Store, in Ann Arbor|

 To forgive means: to cancel a debt.
 When Linda and I forgive one another (which we have done many times over 45 1/2 years), we release the other from any indebtedness.
 Forgiveness cancels indebtedness.
 If the Federal Government forgave your student loan you would not have to make any more payments.
 When X forgives Y, X will not in the future "make Y pay" for whatever Y did.
 Again, don't let pride keep you from doing this.

 To forgive is not to forget.
 But our experience is that, when this is practiced as needed (and it is needed in every marriage and friendship), a lot of forgetting happens.
 This is because C&F cuts loose the heavy anchor that had us stuck in that bad place, and now we're moving free from it.
 We no longer spend our hearts and minds brooding over the details of the struggle, because the matter has been settled and healed.

 Why practice C&F?
 Linda and I do this because we are like the sinful woman who kissed and poured perfume on Jesus' feet.
 She had been forgiven much.
 Therefore she loved much.

-(Note: If you repeatedly keep hurting your loved ones then get help.
+(Note: If you repeatedly keep hurting your loved ones, then get help for yourself.
 If a loved one keeps hurting you with their words or actions then: 1) forgive them; and 2) assist them in getting help for their repetitive harmful behavior.
 If you live in our Southeast Michigan area make an appointment to get help here.)